《慈善组织声誉与信息披露对捐赠意愿和风险态度的正向影响》(与李禹燊,张吉鹏合作)。《经济学(季刊)》,2025年第1期,206-223。

-Punishment and Reoffending: A Probationary Selection Model with Judge Randomization (Job Market Paper) Draft
+Punishment and Reoffending: A Probationary Selection Model with Judge Randomization [Draft]

 Abstract: Understanding the impact of punishment on repeat offenses is vital, particularly for assessing its effects on first-time offenders and how their subsequent criminal behavior evolves.
 Despite extensive research on incarceration, most crimes qualify for probation, placing significant importance on judges' probationary decisions.
 This study develops a model to analyze judicial decisions, including probation decisions, probation lengths, and sentence lengths, using data from North Carolina new offenders (1995-2010).
 It reveals that overlooking the probation selection process leads to substantial estimation biases.
 The findings suggest that longer probation increases reoffending rates, whereas active and suspended sentences have a marginal deterrent effect.
 The research highlights the influence of judicial discretion in sentencing and shows that more skilled judges, often more lenient, are likely to reduce reoffending rates, in contrast to adherence to strict sentencing guidelines.

-Treatment Effect Inference with Many Instruments and Many Control Variables (Draft coming soon, with Xingdong Feng, Antonio Galvao, Yeheng Ge)
+Treatment Effects Inference with High-Dimensional Instruments and Control Variables (with Xingdong Feng, Antonio Galvao, Yeheng Ge) [Draft]

 Abstract: Pre-exposure prophylaxis, or PrEP, is a daily medicine for people at high risk of contracting HIV to lower their chance of getting infected.
 Clinical studies show that PrEP can be highly effective, reducing the risk of contracting HIV through sex by more than 99%.
 Despite the great effectiveness of PrEP in preventing HIV infection, there is concern that PrEP may lead some people to more risky behaviors, such as reducing their use of condoms and increasing their number of sexual partners.
 Using public data from the Multicenter AIDS Cohort Study, this paper empirically examines such concerns.
 Exploiting the panel nature of the data, we use a difference-in-difference approach to study the effect of PrEP on risky sexual behaviors and other sexually transmitted diseases (STDs).
 Our analysis shows that PrEP makes individuals more likely to engage in unprotected sex, have more sexual partners, and more likely to contract syphilis.